epoirierIRD/Chlorophyll-Fluorometer/structure_assembly_guide.md

 ## Step 2 : Assemble the internal structure

+The materials required for this step are :
+- The Arduino UNO R3 board
+- The PCB board with all the electronic components (Screen, SD Card shield)
+- 4 spacers of 5 mm
+- 4 screws, diameter 3 mm, length 5 mm + nuts
+- 16 spacers of 30 mm
+- 4 countersunk screw, diameter 3 mm, length 8 mm + nuts + washers
+- 2 screws, diameter 3 mm, length 10 mm + nuts + washers
+- 2 screws, diameter 2 mm, length 12 mm + nuts + washers
+- a powerbank (100 x 50 x 2.5) mm max
+- a dual output power supply and angled USB output cable
+- The LEDs and photodiode support made in the previous step
+- black PMMA sheet, thickness 3 mm
+- transparent PMMA sheet, thickness 3 mm
+- Screwdriver
+- Laser cutter

+Photo
+1. Cut the structure in the PMMA sheets with the laser cutter.
+In transparent PMMA, cut the [top plate](...).
+In black PMMA, cut the [face and bottom plates](...).

+Photo

+2. Screw 3 screws and 5 mm spacers to the Arduino board, as shown in the photo below.
+Connect the PCB to the Arduino board.

+Photo

+3. Take the face plate.
+Locate the side where the Arduino board goes.
+On the opposite side, screw the SD Card shield.
+Put a washer between the shield and the plate.
+The screws must protrude from the side of the module.
+You can loosen the nuts slightly, the height of the module will then be adjusted.
+Add a screw and a 5 mm spacer in the hole at the bottom left of the module.

+Photo

+4. Screw the Arduino board on the opposite face of the plate.

+Photo

+5. Take the bottom plate and the LEDs and photodiode support.
+Screw the LEDs and photodiode support under the bottom plate.
+Make sure that the large hole in the plate is on the same side as the wires.
+You can loosen the nuts for now, the position of the support will be adjusted.
+Pass the wires through the hole.

+Photo

+6. Take a plug.
+Adjust the position of the support.
+It should be in the center of the plug, and so should the plate.
+When the positions are correct, tighten the screws.

+Photo

+7. Screw the spacers into the four corners.

+Photo

+8. Screw the LEDs and photodiode wires into terminal strips of the PCB.

+Photo

+9. Put the face plate in the bottom plate, bend the wires of the LEDs and photodiode.
+Make sure they didn't move in the process.

+Photo

+10. Screw the top plate.
+You can now adjust the position of the SD card shield so that it can be removed easily, but without protruding too far.
+Tighten the screws when the position is good.

+Photo

+11. Put the powerbank and the alimentation cable.

 ## Step 3 : Assemble the waterproof box

 In this step, you will need :